 - Negev SF NG-5 – A Newer Version Of The Negev SF 5.56, Barrel Sizes And Features Are The Same.

 - Negev NG-7 – The IWI Negev NG-7 general-purpose machine gun is chambered for the 7.62×51mm NATO cartridge.
-It has a barrel length of 508 mm (20 inches) and two operation modes; semi-automatic for accurate and fast controlled fire, and fully automatic for maximum firepower.
-It is fed by a 100- or 125-round assault drum magazine containing disintegrating M13 NATO standard ammunition belts or NATO standard ammunition belts and has two gas regulator settings as the possibility for box magazine feeding was omitted.
+It has a barrel length of 508 mm (20 inches) and two operation modes; semi-automatic for accurate and fast controlled fire and fully automatic for maximum firepower.
+It is fed by a 100- or 125-round assault drum magazine containing disintegrating M13 NATO standard ammunition belts or NATO standard ammunition belts.
+It has two gas regulator settings as the possibility for box magazine feeding was omitted.
 The IWI eLog weapon-embedded sensor module was added to collect and store data on the actual use of the weapons for more efficient maintenance management and servicing by armorers.

 - Negev NG-7 SF – The IWI Negev NG-7 is a compact variant of the Negev NG-7.
 It uses a shorter barrel and is primarily fitted with a side grip (Negev Assault Grip).
 It has a barrel length of 420 mm (16.5 inches).